 Make it relevant

-Once you get the subscriber to where you wanted them to go, ensure that everything they see is relevant to why they’re there.
+Once you get the subscriber to where you wanted them to go, ensure everything they see is relevant to why they’re there.
 If it’s an event, include all pertinent details.
-For a promotional offer, make utterly clear what it is, what they may need to do, and anything else that will encourage their involvement.
-Or when it’s a page intended to inform subscribers about something of importance – like a change in terms of service or a product recall notice – present it in a way that will motivate them to read it all through.
+For a promotional offer, make crystal-clear what it is, what they may need to do, and anything else that will encourage their involvement.
+Or when it’s a page intended to inform subscribers about something of importance—like a change in terms of service or a product recall notice—present it in a way that will motivate them to read it all through.

 Be brief

 Don’t fill up the page with verbiage or visuals without purpose.
 Strive for conciseness and clarity.
 In the way you work to make every word count in the related email, do the same with the landing page.
-Get your message across as briefly, with as much focus as possible.
-Remember, it’s where you can move the subscriber over that goal line.
-Make it as easy as possible for that to happen.
+Get your message across as briefly and with as much focus as possible.
+Remember, the landing page is where you can move the subscriber over that goal line, so make it as easy as possible for that to happen.

 Keep it simple

-If you consider what you’re asking of a subscriber who’s come to your landing page, make every element of iy as simple as you can.
+If you consider what you’re asking of a subscriber who’s come to your landing page, make every element of it as simple as you can.
 In this instance, simple equals comprehensibility.
-Cause questions, and you may have lost the chance with that subscriber.
-One way to ensure simplicity is to focus on one offer or one set of information.
+Create questions and you may have lost the chance with that subscriber.
+One way to ensure simplicity is to focus on only one offer or one set of information.
 Add more items, and you can create confusion that hampers your ability to achieve your goal.

 Design with direction

-All the elements of a landing page, the headline, copy, visuals, and, perhaps, a form, need to be laid out in a way that guides the subscriber.
-The layout needs to take the subscriber through the path you want them to take.
+Be sure to lay out all the elements of a landing page—the headline, copy, visuals, and, perhaps, a form—in a way that guides the subscribe through the path you want them to take.

 There are things you can do to ensure subscribers interact with the landing page as you want them to.
-For example, if it has a form that you need them to complete, position it prominently above the folder – as the expression goes.
+For example, if it has a form you need them to complete, position it prominently “above the fold,” as the expression goes.

 Build in tandem

 With your messaging and design plans well in place, now comes the challenge of creating the landing page.
-It is difficult if you’re using either of the two common ways to build one – in an ESP/MAP or a stand-alone landing page builder.
-Four challenges must be contended with, namely:
+It is difficult if you’re using either of the two common ways to build one—in an ESP/MAP or a stand-alone landing page builder.
+You need to content with four challenges:

 - Time